redpanda3/riscduino-redpanda3-fork/docs/microarchitecture/interface_soc.md

 In read cycles, the data flows from the slave to the master (wbs_dat_o).
 Conclusion
 The timing diagrams above illustrate the interaction between the master and slave using the Wishbone bus signals you've provided.
 During a bus cycle, the master controls the flow by asserting wbs_cyc_i and wbs_stb_i, setting up the address, data, and control signals (wbs_adr_i, wbs_dat_i, wbs_we_i, wbs_sel_i), and waits for the slave to acknowledge with wbs_ack_o.
 The slave responds by processing the request and signaling completion via wbs_ack_o, and in the case of read cycles, providing the requested data on wbs_dat_o.

+### picorv32_pcpi

+PCPI is a kind of internal interface within the management core, the management core refers to picorv32.
+It is useful to debug in the picorv32.
+More details please go to https://github.com/YosysHQ/picorv32?tab=readme-ov-file#pico-co-processor-interface-pcpi.